 Download Antarctic Circle Crossing Detailed Itinerary

 You will begin your journey in Ushuaia, a small, but bustling port town at the tip of South America.
 This Argentinean town is an ideal gateway for you to explore the southern extent of Patagonia while preparing for your adventure ahead.
 Get active in the mountains or enjoy some hand crafted chocolate at a café in town.

 Day 2: Embarkation Day

-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66° 33' S. Celebrate with a well-earned glass of champagne.
-Travelers toast to the intrepid explorers who have gone before.
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach this far south, which is officially noted at 66° 33' S. You and your shipmates will celebrate in style with a well-earned glass of champagne!

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide